Energy & Climate

 - FY2016 Emissions Per Building 1,000 Sq.
 Ft. - 18.3 MTCO2e

-EKU features a 7 panel solar PV system on the roof of its Science Building.
+EKU installed a 7 panel solar PV system on the roof of its Science Building in 2014.
 This array produces approximately 1,400 kWh per year.

 - Click here to view the energy dashboard, and see how much electricity our solar panels are currently producing!